Alan Hurst (cricketer): Test debut

 Hurst was talked about as a test prospect early on because of his pace.
 He was picked to play in the third test against New Zealand at the Adelaide, replacing an injured Max Walker.
 That season the selectors were experimenting heavily in anticipation of the Ashes series later in the year.
 According to one writer, "Hurst is no express.
 A famous Australian former selector refers to him as "the hearse" but throughout a hard Shield season he has carried the burden for Victoria and his figures have been consistently presentable."

-In Hurst's first test he captured the wicket of the Kiwis' star bat Glenn Turner, taking 1–56 and 0–17.
+In Hurst's first test he captured the wicket of the Kiwis' star batsman Glenn Turner, taking 1–56 and 0–17.
 However he wasn't selected to make the trip across the Tasman for the return series a few weeks later, despite a request from Australian skipper Ian Chappell that he do so.
 Chappell considered Hurst the fastest bowler in the country, with Dennis Lillee sidelined by a severe back injury.
 Hurst took 38 first class wickets in 1973–74 at 30.57.

 Hurst was unable to play the first few games of 1974–75 due to his back injury.
 The rise of Jeff Thomson during the Ashes series later in 1974 pushed Hurst further down the pecking order in the hunt for a baggy green cap.
 He took 29 wickets at 20.13 over the summer and was picked on the 1975 tour of England.

 1975 Tour of England

 Hurst took 21 wickets on the tour at 31.38 but did not play a test.
 He was kept on in the squad to play the 1975 World Cup.

 He had a strong season in 1975–76, taking 39 wickets at 23.38, including a spell of 4–13 in nine overs for Victoria against the touring West Indies.
-However he was unable to force his way into the test side past Lillee, Thomson, Max Walker and Gary Gilmour.
+However he was unable to force his way into the test team past Lillee, Thomson, Max Walker and Gary Gilmour.

 Hurst’s next flirtation with international representation came in early 1976 when he toured South Africa with Richie Benaud's International Wanderers team.
 Opening with Dennis Lillee, Hurst lost nothing by comparison as far as pace was concerned.
 He took 8 first class wickets at 19.50.

 In 1976–77 Hurst took 12 wickets at 18, missing some games in November due to a side strain.
 He was selected on the 1977 tour of New Zealand but did not perform particularly well, taking only three first class wickets at an average of 72.66.
 One innings his bowling was called "gloomily unpenetrative."
 He was overlooked for selection on the 1977 Ashes; the fast bowlers who went were Thomson, Walker, Len Pascoe, Mick Malone and Geoff Dymock.